pieter-degroote/UltimateKEYS/README.md

 ## XKB integration (Linux)

-Experimental support for GNU/Linux via XKB integration (X11) : &nbsp;see the 'linux' folder in this repository.
+Experimental support for GNU/Linux via XKB integration (X11) : &nbsp;see the 'linux-xkb' folder in this repository.

 Follow these steps for experimental integration (at your own risk!) :

-- Download the files `ultkeys` and `rule.xml` from the 'linux' folder.
+- Download the files `ultkeys` and `rule.xml` from the 'linux-xkb' folder.
 - Copy `ultkeys` to `/usr/share/X11/xkb/symbols` (root required).
 - Paste the contents of `rule.xml` to either `/usr/share/X11/xkb/rules/evdev.xml` or `/usr/share/X11/xkb/rules/evdex.extras.xml`, this between the tags `<layoutList>` and `</layoutList>` (root required).